taniadcg/my-portfolio/README.md

 │
 ├── README.md                                                    # Main overview of your portfolio
-├── python-projects/                                             # Folder for Python projects │   ├── Pose Estimation and Exercise Repetition Counting/        # Subfolder for data analysis project │   │   ├── README.md                                            # Description of the project
+├── python-projects/                                             # Folder for Python projects │   ├── Pose Estimation and Exercise Repetition Counting/        # Subfolder for Pose Estimation and Exercise Repetition Counting project
+│   │   ├── README.md                                            # Description of the project
 │   │   ├── analysis.py                                          # Main script for Rep Count
 │   │   ├── requirements.txt                                     # Dependencies for the project
 │   │   └── data/                                                # Folder for datasets used
 │   │       ├── dataset.csv
 │   │       └── dataset2.csv
+│   ├── folder_synchronization/                                  # Subfolder for Folders Synchronization
+│   │   ├── README.md                                            # Description of the project
+│   │   ├── analysis.py                                          # Main script for Folders Synchronization
 │   └── mini-games/                                              # Subfolder for small games
 │       └── snake/                                               # Folder for the Snake game
 │           ├── README.md                                        # Description of the game